fvinodh1978/PythonProjects/README.md

-GIFT is a GUI Interface Functional Tester
+GIFT is a Graphical Interface Functional Tester

 Git Cheat Sheet